CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiaapiVersionRegexPlatformAllOf.md

 HasUpcominglltrain returns a boolean if a field has been set.

+### SetUpcominglltrainNil

+`func (o *NiaapiVersionRegexPlatformAllOf) SetUpcominglltrainNil(b bool)`

+ SetUpcominglltrainNil sets the value for Upcominglltrain to be an explicit nil

+### UnsetUpcominglltrain
+`func (o *NiaapiVersionRegexPlatformAllOf) UnsetUpcominglltrain()`

+UnsetUpcominglltrain ensures that no value is present for Upcominglltrain, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)